Figure 1

 Lienart, Teh, and Doucet.
 2015.
 Expectation Particle Belief Propagation.”
 In Proceedings of the 28th International Conference on Neural Information Processing Systems - Volume 2.
 NIPS’15.

-MacKinlay, Tsuchida, Pagendam, et al. 2024.
+MacKinlay, Tsuchida, Pagendam, et al. 2025.
 Gaussian Ensemble Belief Propagation for Efficient Inference in High-Dimensional Systems.”
+In Proceedings of the International Conference on Learning Representations (ICLR).

 Mueller, Yang, and Rosenhahn.
 2018.
 Slice Sampling Particle Belief Propagation.”